-- Cordless drill/driver with a 1/8" drill bit and a Phillips head and a few assorted Torx screw driver bits with an attachment (a hand-operated screw driver and/or torx driver will also likely work); - Certain vehicles may require an assortment of Allen wrenches to remove the old speakers and/or panel screws; - A panel-popping tool (retaining clip removal tool) to remove panels in the vehicle (such as door panels).
+- Cordless drill/driver with a 1/8" drill bit and a Phillips head and a few assorted driver bits (commonly including Torx driver bits) with an attachment (a hand-operated screw driver and/or Torx driver will also likely work); - Certain vehicles may require an assortment of hex-key wrenches to remove the old speakers and/or panel screws; - A panel-popping tool (retaining clip removal tool) to remove panels in the vehicle (such as door panels).
 In a pinch, a large flat-head screwdriver does work, but damage to panels or retaining clips can result; - A wire cutter and wire stripper; - Electrical tape; and - If you plan to use the vehicle's existing speaker wire, you will need to know which wire is positive and which is negative at each proposed speaker location.
 If you're unsure, we highly recommend the use of Installation Excellence, an on-line resource for wire colors, wire locations, fit guides, and technical support.
-To access the Installation Excellence site, click your mouse on the blue-highlighted text above.